 Soil chemical terms are explained and the analytical methods are described by Blakemore et al. (1987).
 Note that soil pH measurements are made in water with a ratio of 1 part of soil to 2.5 parts of water, by weight.

-Soil physical terms are explained and the analytical methods are described by Gradwell and Birrell (1979).
+Soil physical terms are explained and the analytical methods are described by Gradwell and Birrell (1979) and McQueen (1993).

+A comprehensive overview of the diversity of soils and landscapes in Aotearoa New Zealand is given by Hewitt et al. (2021).

 Many other soil science concepts and technical terms are explained, in a New Zealand context, by McLaren and Cameron (1990).